Ending Your Marriage or Domestic Partnership in Washington with Children: The Basics

 It is what one parent pays the other to help support the children.
 You usually must pay child support monthly.
-The amount is based on the Washington State Support Schedule.
-The court also takes into consideration
+The court bases the amount on the Washington State Support Schedule.
+The court also considers

-It is a parent's legal duty to help support his/her children.
-In most divorce cases, the non-custodial parent must pay the other parent child support.
-Even if the parents each have half the time with the children, one parent may have to pay the other support if there is a big difference in their incomes.
+Parents have a legal duty to help support their children.
+In most divorce cases, the non-custodial parent pays the other parent child support.
+Even if the parents split custody evenly, one may have to pay support if there is a big difference in their incomes.

-*A stepparent may have a legal duty to help support his/her stepchildren until a divorce from the child’s parent is final or the court relieves the stepparent of this obligation.
+*A stepparent may have a legal duty to help support stepchildren until a divorce from the child’s parent is final or the court ends this obligation.

 How does the court decide the child support amount?

-The court bases the amount on both parents' incomes and the number and ages of the children, using the Washington State Child Support Schedule.
-You should read the Schedule to understand everything the court takes into account when setting support.
+The court uses the Washington State Child Support Schedule.
 It works like an income tax table.
-The court figures out each parent’s income, adds it together, and finds the amount of support on the Schedule that applies to the number and ages of children you have.
+The court figures out each parent’s income, adds it together, and finds the amount of support on the Schedule that applies to the number/ages of children you have.

-The court’s main concern in setting child support is to make sure your children have enough money to meet their needs.
-Support is for clothes and food, to give the children a place to live (rent/mortgage and utilities), and assure they have decent day care and medical care.
+The court’s main concern is making sure your children have enough to meet their needs.
+Support is for clothes and food, to give the children a place to live (rent/mortgage/utilities), and assure they have decent daycare and medical care.

-The court also takes into account parents' ability to pay.
-Both parents may have to share costs for uninsured health care, day care, school tuition, and long distance visitation expenses.
-The court will determine how much each parent pays in proportion to their incomes and by considering the number of children living with them.
-The court may also award the federal income tax exemptions each party is entitled to claim.
+You both may have to share costs for uninsured health care, daycare, school tuition, and long-distance visits.
+The court determines how much each parent pays in proportion to their incomes and by considering the number of children living with them.
+The court may award the federal income tax exemptions each spouse is entitled to claim.

 What if I do not want to or cannot use one of the packets?

 Hire a lawyer to represent you.
 If you can afford to, you should talk to one about your case and consider hiring them to file for you.
 If you cannot afford a lawyer, contact your local legal services office.
-Some legal services offices and county bar and pro bono programs represent people in divorces.
-However, they usually can directly represent only a very few people.
+Some legal services offices, county bar associations, and pro bono programs handle divorces.
+They usually can directly represent only a very few people.
 If you are low-income and live outside King County, call CLEAR for a referral at 1-888-201-1014.
 If you are low-income and live in King County, call the King County Bar Association at (206) 623-2551.
 Ask for a referral for low-income representation in family law.

 Take a “Self-Help” class.
-Some counties have classes that teach you how to file your own divorce.
-A class may cost more than this packet, but it may give more help filling out the forms and with local court procedures.
+Some counties have classes on how to file your own divorce.
+It may cost more than this packet, but may give more help with forms and local procedures.
 If you can go to a class, you should.
-To find out whether your county has a self-help class, contact your local family law facilitator, if your county has one.
+To find out if your county has a self-help class, contact your local family law facilitator, if there is one.